MeAmarP/Nirikshan/README.md

 # Nirikshan (Supervision)
 ## Real Time Video Analytics Pipeline using object detection and tracking

+    NOTE --> ByteTracker uses python-package lap, which wont work for python-version > 3.10

 Nirikshan aims to provide video analytics on video sources like RTSP stream or video file using deep learning models.

 - Video Source